 If you're looking to add a bit of flare to your phone, the Apple Leather Case may be the case you're looking for.
 Made from tanned and finished leather, this case offers a rustic and natural appearance that is particularly attractive.
 It is specifically designed to integrate with Apple MagSafe accessories.
 This modular system lets you magnetically attach a charger, a wallet, or an auxiliary battery without removing your case.
 We love the idea of being able to use an auxiliary battery on an adventure and then switching it out for a wallet when you get back to civilization.

 If you want to protect your iPhone from vibration and impacts, the Apple Leather is not the case for you.
 While this model does a great job of protecting your phone from scratches, it simply does not compare to the certified military drop-tested models regarding overall protection.
-We noticed that this model makes the operation of the silent toggle a bit more difficult than most low-profile cases.
+We noticed the design makes it a tad more difficult to operate the silent toggle than most low-profile cases.
 But perhaps the biggest drawback of the Apple Leather is the price — this is one of the most expensive low-profile models in our review.

 Why You Should Trust Us